sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 In the afternoon light, dust motes drifting through air, he looked young, tenuous, and painfully alive.
 The heart in my chest, deflated and sagging, strained to beat once more.

-He leaned forward, and kissed me deftly, the taste moist and sweet.
+He leaned forward to kiss me deftly, the taste moist and sweet.
 Where his mouth touched my skin, I burned.
 The sensation was like a brand, a memory; a thing that altered you irreversibly once it occurred.

 ‘You don’t know how long I’ve wanted to do that,’ the stranger said.
 ‘You can hardly imagine.’